usaid-cs/yesterday-i-learned/random.md

 - "Je reviens en trois jours, ne te laves pas." - Napoleon.
 - Some (most?) ships have [clear view screens](https://en.wikipedia.org/wiki/Windscreen_wiper#Bladeless_alternatives) instead of wipers.
 The outside of the two-layer window spins at high speeds, removing the rain without a wiper blade.
 - The [ideal weight](https://en.wikipedia.org/wiki/Human_body_weight) is apparently 170~180 lbs for an adult male of some standard height.
-- [Doubly-landlocked](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) countries are landlocked by landlocked countries.
-There are currently only two countries in this category: Liechtenstein and Uzbekistan.
 - Red scotch brite is coarser than green scotch brite is coarser than blue scotch brite.
 - A US president [once implied](http://www.mirror.co.uk/news/politics/donald-trump-just-suggested-fighting-11007233) wanting to kill muslims with pig blood dipped bullets.
 - At some point, Michelangelo had to make out [David](https://en.wikipedia.org/wiki/David_%28Michelangelo%29)'s peehole.